Setting the World Stage: Social Positioning and International Order Contestation

 Working papers (please email me for updated versions)

-“Contested Hierarchies and International Orders in Early Modern Southeast Asia”
+“Contested Hierarchies and International Orders in Early Modern Southeast Asia” (forthcoming in International Organization)

 - Practices and politics of sovereignty

-- Historical international relations
+- History and international relations

 - Sociological approaches in international relations theory